atlas-jswank/atlas-jswank.github.io/src/content/blog/react-state.md

 }
 ```

 Here there is a count variable that is changed anytime the button is clicked.
-But this code does not work because react does not know to rerender whenever the variable changes.
+This actually doesnt do anything because react does not know to rerender whenever the variable changes.
 In this case react renders once with a value of 0 when it first loads and then never again even as the value of count changes.

 We need a way to notify react that the component should rerender when certain variables change.
-This is where state comes in.
+This is where state hooks comes in.

 ### The useState Hook